Skip to main content

 About

-The Riftbreaker is a single player and multiplayer survival role playing shooter game.
+The Riftbreaker is a single player and multiplayer survival hack and slash game with a economy theme.
 It was developed by EXOR Studios and was released on July 18, 2022.
 It received positive reviews from critics and very positive reviews from players.

 Skip User Reviews